mrkgnao/math-old/README.md

   * Atiyah-Macdonald, *Introduction to Commutative Algebra*

     I just started The One True Commutative Algebra Book and plan to do it very slowly and thoroughly.
 Might take a while!

+  * Milne, *Fields and Galois Theory* ([course notes](http://www.jmilne.org/math/CourseNotes/FT.pdf))

+    It seems I must learn some field theory to do anything with rings (such as the fact that there is only one finite field of any prime power order, up to isomorphism).
+So, here goes.
+Haven't started yet.

 * Algebraic geometry
   * Fulton, *Algebraic Curves* ([legal pdf](http://www.math.lsa.umich.edu/~wfulton/CurveBook.pdf) of the book)